moskytw/mosql/docs/result.rst

 .. versionadded:: 0.1.1
     ``detail.val[0] = 'changed'`` is also accepted.

-Drop out the SQLs
+Drop the SQLs out
 ^^^^^^^^^^^^^^^^^

-`Pool` defines the how `Model` gets and puts the connection with database.
-Here is a simple implement of a `Pool`:
+Of course, the :py:class:`~mosql.result.Model` is not just a grouper.
+It also provides a nice interface of executing SQLs.

+For letting Model talk with database, you must define an interface which can gets or puts the connection.
+The :py:class:`mosql.result.Pool` is such as interface.
+The built-in Pool is an abstract class.
+You need to define you own Pool.
+Here is a simple example:

 ::